Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Once out of the water, you can rest to recover your usual temperature while sipping a delicious mint Moorish tea.
 You will leave the hammam very relaxed, with a feeling of lightness in your body and peace in your mind.

-How far in advance should I make a reservation?
+How far in advance should I make my reservation?

 Since places are limited and the hammam in Granada is an activity in high demand, I advise you to make your reservation as soon as possible.